 We have also collected annual data from students measuring our performance in mission-specific areas.
+The mission of the MPA program at the Evergreen State College is to teach our students to think critically and creatively, communicate effectively, work collaboratively, embrace diversity, value fairness and equity, imagine new possibilities, advocate powerfully on the behalf of the public and accomplish positive change.
 As can be seen in Illustration 5, we are doing well with room for improvement in some categories.

-Figure 4 Extent MPA Program Enhances Student Capabilities in Mission-Specific Areas
+Illustration 5 Extent MPA Program Enhances Student Capabilities in Mission-Specific Areas